19 Jan 5 Strategies For Protecting Your Relationship From Unhealthy Emotions

 Pinching the bridge of my nose, I was relieved to feel the sneeze sensation receding.
-Dilemma avoided.
-But my little almost-sneeze moment got me thinking about germs, and about our personal responsibility to be hygienic when we’re unwell: it takes being self aware enough to know when we’re not healthy, then disciplined enough to keep our distance from others until we’ve got the germs we’re carrying under wraps.
+But my little almost-sneeze moment got me thinking about germs, and about our personal responsibility to be hygienic when we’re unwell.

 This is actually a pretty handy metaphor for what needs to happen in our own relationships if we want to keep them healthy – except that now, it’s not viral infection, but our own emotions which have the potential to cause damage to ourselves and others.

-It’s important to emphasise here that I’m referring to “unhealthy” (for which I’ll use the term dysregulated) emotions.
+I’m referring to unhealthy (for which I’ll use the term “dysregulated”) emotions.
 Dysregulated emotions are the ones that feel super charged… the ones that arise in moments of intense relationship distress and hijack us, so that we’re no longer sensible decent partners but an adult version of a foot-stamping, red-faced, dummy-spitting child… (or an ice-cold, stone-faced, shut-down manifestation of same).

-As a marriage therapist I see everyday how dysregulated emotions (and the self-entitlement vibe that comes with them) are indeed like germs: they overwhelm us, they infect those around us in negative ways, and they potentially damage the host in serious ways – the host in this instance being our relationship itself.
+As a marriage therapist I see everyday how dysregulated emotions (and the self-entitlement vibe that comes with them) are indeed like germs: they rob us of the ability to be at our best, and they potentially infect those around us too.

 Your emotions are dysregulated if you are: